alanvardy/alanvardy/README.md

 - Fixing small bugs today prevents large issues tomorrow 🐛
 - Magical things happen when developers can work in uninterrupted chunks of time 🕙
 - I'm paid well, and thus, invest in myself and my tools 🚀
+- A candid conversation now saves a lot of hurt later 🩹
 - Kindness is mandatory, not optional 🥰

 If our values align, be sure to drop me a line 😆